Table of Content

 Skyline trail

-Skyline trail is a must-see hiking trail for visitors to Mt.
+The Skyline Trail is a must-visit hiking trail for visitors to Mt.
 Rainier.
-The Paradise area is the most popular area in Mt.
-Rainier, and Skyline trail is the most popular one.
-If you want to come to the Skyline trail, it is best to climb to the top before noon, as there are fewer people and the weather is better.
-In the afternoon, the weather will be affected by the high mountains.
-On the second day of our trip, after breakfast, the first thing we did was to go to the skyline trail.
+The Paradise area where it's located is the most popular region in the entire Mt.
+Rainier National Park, and within that, the Skyline Trail is one of the most popular routes.
+To make the most of your visit to the Skyline Trail, it's best to start your hike before noon when there are fewer people on the trail, and the weather is typically better.
+The high mountain terrain can be more susceptible to adverse weather conditions in the afternoon.
+On our trip, the first thing we did on the second day after breakfast was to hike the Skyline Trail.

-The entrance to the Skyline Trail is right next to the paradise visitor center.
-The weather was perfect in the morning, and the wildflowers were blooming, making it the prettiest of the Mt.
+The entrance to the Skyline Trail is right next to the Paradise Visitor Center, and the morning weather was perfect.
+Wildflowers were in full bloom, making it the most beautiful trail among the Mt.
 Rainier trails.

 The wildlife is quite active in the summer.
 On the way up the mountain, I saw a bear and a groundhog looking for something to eat.